-er employee breaks, in compliance with wage and hour regulations, to maintain physical ncing.
-Provid le time for employees to implement enhanced cleaning practices during their shift. ure options for third-party cleaning companies to assist with the increased cleaning and, as needed.
-Face Coverin gs to we eatin remi space lividuals, including staff and students of older than 2 years, are required as indicated below ear face coverings over both the nose and mouth while at school/on campus except when ag or drinking.
-Notify parents and staff prior to school opening and provide frequent nders.
-Face coverings are optional when alone in a room or private office, unless it is a e that serves the public in which case face coverings are required regardless of whether the ic is present (as specified in the State Order ). unco witho medi least Staff In syounger than two years old, anyone who has trouble breathing, anyone who is conscious or incapacitated, and anyone who is otherwise unable to remove the face covering out assistance are exempt from wearing a face covering.
-Students with documented ical or behavioral contraindications to face coverings are exempt.
-They should be seated at 6 feet away from other students, when possible to do so without stigmatizing the student.
-With a documented medical contraindication to a face covering may be allowed to wear a shield with a cloth drape on the bottom tucked into the shirt.
-Stude 2020 Pasadena Public Health Department Page 11 of 20 1845 N. Fair Oaks Avenue, Pasadena, CA 91103 nts and staff should be frequently reminded not to touch the face covering and to wash hands frequently. day i ts of younger children are encouraged to provide a second face covering for school each n case the one a child is wearing gets soiled.
-This would allow for a change of the face ring during the day. face to we youn instr h and language therapists and staff working with hard-of-hearing students may also use a shield with a cloth drape tucked into the shirt, if a face covering interferes with their ability ork with students.
-This may also be considered for teachers of younger students in order for children to see their teacher's face and avoid potential barriers to phonological uction.
-A clear face covering, or clear portable barrier such as a plexiglass barrier may also sed.
-Staff should wear a face covering at all other times. have hields should not be used in place of face coverings in other situations, as face shields not been shown to keep the wearer from infecting others.
-Face shields do provide tional protection for the wearer.
-Prohibit designat sible, provide a cloth face covering for all employees and students at no cost. employees from eating or drinking anywhere inside the workplace other than ed break areas (staying at least 6 feet apart) to ensure face coverings are worn ntly and correctly.
+- All individuals, including staff and students of older than 2 years, are required as indicated below to wear face coverings over both the nose and mouth while at school/on campus except when eating or drinking.
+Notify parents and staff prior to school opening and provide frequent reminders.
+Face coverings are optional when alone in a room or private office, unless it is a space that serves the public in which case face coverings are required regardless of whether the public is present (as specified in the State Order). - Persons younger than two years old, anyone who has trouble breathing, anyone who is unconscious or incapacitated, and anyone who is otherwise unable to remove the face covering without assistance are exempt from wearing a face covering.
+Students with documented medical or behavioral contraindications to face coverings are exempt.
+They should be seated at least 6 feet away from other students, when possible to do so without stigmatizing the student.
+Staff with a documented medical contraindication to a face covering may be allowed to wear a face shield with a cloth drape on the bottom tucked into the shirt. - Students and staff should be frequently reminded not to touch the face covering and to wash their hands frequently. - Parents of younger children are encouraged to provide a second face covering for school each day in case the one a child is wearing gets soiled.
+This would allow for a change of the face covering during the day. - Speech and language therapists and staff working with hard-of-hearing students may also use a face shield with a cloth drape tucked into the shirt, if a face covering interferes with their ability to work with students.
+This may also be considered for teachers of younger students in order for young children to see their teacher's face and avoid potential barriers to phonological instruction.
+A clear face covering, or clear portable barrier such as a plexiglass barrier may also be used.
+Staff should wear a face covering at all other times. - Face shields should not be used in place of face coverings in other situations, as face shields have not been shown to keep the wearer from infecting others.
+Face shields do provide additional protection for the wearer. - If possible, provide a face covering for all employees and students at no cost. - Prohibit employees from eating or drinking anywhere inside the workplace other than designated break areas (staying at least 6 feet apart) to ensure face coverings are worn consistently and correctly. - All staff must wear face coverings at all times, except when working alone in private offices with closed doors or when eating or drinking.